Writing to Reach You

-"Writing to Reach You" is the first single taken from Scottish rock band Travis' second studio album, The Man Who (1999).
+"Writing to Reach You" is the first single taken from Scottish rock band Travis's second studio album, The Man Who (1999).

 Background

-The song was written by Fran Healy, who admitted that he had written this song while listening to "'74–'75" on the radio and took the guitar chords from Oasis' "Wonderwall" and "D'You Know What I Mean?"; as overts acknowledgement of this, the song contains the lyric "and what's a wonderwall, anyway?".
+The song was written by Fran Healy, who admitted that he had written this song while listening to "'74–'75" on the radio and took the guitar chords from Oasis's "Wonderwall" and "D'You Know What I Mean?"; as overts acknowledgement of this, the song contains the lyric "and what's a wonderwall, anyway?".

 In 2004, both "Writing to Reach You" and "Wonderwall" were mixed with Green Day's "Boulevard of Broken Dreams" in the popular mashup "Boulevard of Broken Songs".

-The single was the group's first release in Japan and Australia, following their success in the United Kingdom.
+The single was the band's first release in Japan and Australia, following their success in the United Kingdom.
 The song also earned Travis their first appearance on Top of the Pops.
-The single peaked at number 14 on the UK Singles Chart.
+The single peaked at number 14 on the UK singles chart.
 Fran was reading Letters to Felice from Franz Kafka while he wrote this song.

 Music video

 The video was directed by John Hardwick.
-It features Healy walking in the countryside and being attacked by a pair of innocent looking schoolchildren.
+It features Healy walking in the countryside and being attacked by a pair of schoolchildren.
 They pelt him with stones and shoot him with arrows, only to find that he is wearing body armour, which he takes off with the arrows still embedded.
-He is also attacked by a Bf109 fighter plane being flown by one of the children.
-The video ends with Healy giving a letter of some sort to the school girl that shot him with arrows earlier and she runs toward the camera as it travels further away from the set.
+He is also attacked by a Bf 109 fighter plane being flown by one of the children.
+The video ends with Healy giving a letter of some sort to the school girl who shot him with arrows earlier and she runs toward the camera as it travels further away from the set.